ws-garcia/ECPTextStream/README.md

 ## Contributing

-In order to contribute whit in this project, please see the [guidance for contributing](https://ws-garcia.github.io/ECPTextStream/contributing.html).
+In order to contribute with in this project, please see the [guidance for contributing](https://ws-garcia.github.io/ECPTextStream/contributing.html).

 ## Benchmark